 Great interaction design presents all the information a user needs to create a good conceptual model of the system, thereby leading to their understanding and a sense of control.
 A conceptual model enhances both discoverability and evaluation of results when using the system.

 Mental models—or cognitive maps—are the images in a user’s mind that inform their expectation of a certain interaction and how something works in the real world.
 Cognitive maps are internal representations of our physical environment, particularly associated with spatial relationships.
-By effectively using the user’s mental model, interaction designers can create systems that “feel” intuitive.
+By effectively using the user’s mental model, interaction designers can create interaction design systems that “feel” intuitive.

 The designer invents a conceptual model—the design model, and this is how the designer intends the device or software to work.
 The only way to communicate this model to users is to implement it through a UI.
 Users then interact with the conceptual model and create their own mental model of how something works.

 Designers can’t tell users how they intended an app to work—they need to design a UI appropriately in order to clearly communicate its purpose.
 In other words, make the interface easy to understand and use.
 Bad interaction design runs the risk of creating the wrong mental model for the user.
 This leads to confusion and user error because they are trying to operate the app in a way the designer did not intend.